 - 3.3V regulator with 500mA peak current output

-- USB native support comes with USB bootloader and serial port debugging
+- USB native support comes with a USB bootloader and serial port debugging

 - You also get tons of pins – 20 GPIO pins